yuqcheng/ANGSD_Project/README.md

 In this repo, we show all of the bash files that we used to run STAR.

+## STAR

+We construted the index folder with hg38.fa and hg38.ncbirefdata.gz.

+**STAR index PATH: /athena/angsd/scratch/yuc4009/refdata**

 ## FeatureCounts

 We use all 4\*3=12 bam files (collected in the bams_selected) to run featurecounts.
 The result is shown in the **/athena/angsd/scratch/yuc4009/featureCounts**.

 In this repo, we show the featureCounts result (.txt) and exploratory analysis result (.Rmd)

+Here we show the stat of the featureCounts result.